Card sleight of hand

 Dealing in: the art of card magic

-Card magic has enchanted audiences for centuries, leaving them in awe of the dexterity and skill involved in creating mind-bending illusions. sleight-of-hand techniques lie at the heart of card magic, with magicians dedicating years to mastering these card magic tricks.
+Card magic has enchanted audiences for centuries, leaving them in awe of the dexterity and skill involved in creating mind-bending illusions .
+Sleight-of-hand techniques lie at the heart of card magic, with magicians dedicating years to mastering these card magic tricks.

 We present 50 amazing card sleight-of-hand techniques every aspiring magician should learn.